abdurrehmansyeds/springboot-testing/README.md

 # springboot-testing
-This is a sample project to learn about springboot-testing Learning springboot testing with libraries like Junit, Mockito, Hamcrest, JSONPath MVC testing and Database testing
+This is a sample project to learn about springboot-testing with libraries like Junit, Mockito, Hamcrest, JSONPath MVC testing and Database testing